hunyoboy/ecommerce_products_listing/readme.md

 # Ecommerce Products Listing

 A simple Ecommerce Products Listing DEMO in AngularJS.
+See it in action here, http://joecaps.com/blog/demo/products-listing/products

 ## Running On Node.js Server